mogaleaf/cacoo_community/README.md

 * https on the server
 * Add a user sign up pssiblity
+* Vote allowed only one time per user
+* Having global Vote et per user Vote
+* Machine learning to recommend diag based on vote
-* Possibilty to import a diagram
+* Possibilty to import a diagram in user account